 1. Costa Rica

-This nature-lover’s paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
+This nature lover’s paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
 You don’t need a degree to teach English at many language schools here– or throughout much of Central and South America– just TEFL certification.
 Teach in the Central Valley of Costa Rica where the TEFL market is strongest, and enjoy spring-like temperatures most of the year.

-4. South Korea
+5. South Korea

 That’s right!
 This European country is more flexible than some others when it comes to degree requirements.
 And what’s not to love about Italy, home of bucket-list cities like Milan, Venice, Rome and Florence, all with a strong demand for TEFL teachers.
 While you may not need a degree in this stunning Mediterranean teaching location, TEFL certification earned in a traditional classroom, rather than online, is often preferred.

-Other Countries Worldwide
+9. Other Countries Throughout Europe